Debts From Ex-Spouse On Credit Report And How It Affects Borrower

 • Short Sale

-However, there is no waiting period after foreclosure of time share property.
+However, there is no waiting period after foreclosure to qualify for mortgage on time share property.

 Waiting Period After Bankruptcy To Qualify For FHA Loans